ChengshunShang1996/DEMGen/README.md

 ## Main Features

-This program deals with the classical **soft-sphere approach** of the DEM.
-The main characteristics of this method are:

-- It is assumed that the contact between the particles occurs through a small overlap between them.
-- Each contact is evaluated through several time steps in an explicit integration scheme.
-- Contact models relate the amount of overlap between neighboring particles to the forces between them.
-- Other physical interactions (e.g. thermal) may also be related to the overlap between particles.
-- The shape of the particles is kept unchanged during and after contact.
+This program can be used for DEM particle packing generation.
+From this point of view, it can be treated as a pre-processing tool for any 3D DEM code.
+Meanwhile, it can be used for quantitative packing characterization, allowing users to have a deep insight into the material properties from the view of geometry components.
+The main characteristics of this framework are:

+- It provides a standard framework for particle packing generation.
+- Both dynamic methods and constructive methods are available for particle packing generation (The constructive method is limited to regular arrangement up to now).
+- The periodic boundary is available for boundary conditions, allowing users to clone a small RVE packing to a large one.
+- Providing a series of tools for packing characterization.

 ## DEMGen Dependencies

-DEMGen is fully written in the Pythonpython_website programming language and adopts the Object Oriented Programming (OOP) paradigm to offer modularity and extensibility.
+DEMGen is fully written in the [Python][python_website] programming language and adopts the Object Oriented Programming (OOP) paradigm to offer modularity and extensibility.
+Due to the nature of Python, this program can be run on different platforms (Windows or Linux)

 Please make sure you have installed Python3.X.X on your PC.
 Currently, [Python3.10.0][python310_website] is recommended, as other versions haven't been tested.

 For the dynamic generation methods, DEM calculations are required.
 The [DEM Application][demapp_link] of the [Kratos Multiphysics][kratos_link] framework is adopted here.
-By including the [external_libraries][web] to your

 ## Instructions